sanjanaurba/Banking-Application/README.md

 # Banking-Application
-JavaFX based bank system GUI which allows manager, customer login, logout functionalities as well customer transactions
+JavaFX based bank system GUI which allows users to login, logout and complete tasks.
+These functionalities include Customer services such as depositing money, withdrawing money and shopping online, and Manager services to add and remove customers.